-Kevin O'Sullivan has been an active cyclist for 35+ years while being a father to a son and daughter, who are both competitive cyclists.
-As a retired business leader, he has a long history of local and national volunteer leadership and when not volunteering, rides his bike and spends an inordinate amount of time in coffee shops.
-Why Tulsa Tough – I’m Passionate about the mission – Elevate the profile of Tulsa and promote active lifestyles.
+Kevin O'Sullivan has been an avid cyclist for over 35 years, all while fulfilling his role as a father to his son and daughter, who are now competitive cyclists.
+As a retired business leader, Kevin has an extensive local and national volunteer leadership background.
+When he's not volunteering, he's often cycling and enjoying coffee stops along the way.

 Kevin's enthusiasm for Tulsa Tough stems from his deep passion for the event's mission: to elevate the profile of Tulsa and promote active lifestyles.
 He strongly believes in these objectives and is dedicated to supporting them through his involvement with Tulsa Tough.

 Kristi Prough finds solace and comfort in immersing herself in the pages of a captivating book or indulging in popcorn while enjoying a movie, particularly at the Circle Cinema.
 She deeply loves cycling and enjoys sharing the exhilaration of riding on well-designed singletrack or newly paved roads.
 Turkey Mountain holds a special place in her heart as a favorite cycling destination.
 Kristi prefers working behind the scenes, assisting individuals, causes, or events with achieving their objectives.
 She has dedicated the past 20 years to this pursuit at the local and state levels.
 She is driven by a passion for supporting and facilitating the success of others in reaching their goals, whether it be individuals, causes, or events.